ronickg/react-native-nitro-inspire-face/docs/docs/api/types/FaceData.md

 # FaceData

 Comprehensive data structure for a detected face.
+Contains information about the face's position, tracking, confidence, orientation, and feature token.

 ```typescript
 type FaceData = {